 - Women don’t want their husband to feel bad.
 She tries to protect him by telling him it doesn’t matter.

 - Women don’t want to feel broken so they tell themselves they are just as happy cuddling

 - Some couples would rather settle than do the hard work of figuring things out or having hard conversations

 Many women do not experience orgasm every time, but is this what God desires?
-And are there things that God is teaching us and doing as we journey towards making sex as enjoyable for the wife as the husband?
+And are there things that God is teaching us as we journey towards making sex as enjoyable for the wife as the husband?

 Obviously equality in the marriage bed can be taken to extremes…

 Pressure to have an orgasm can also become a negative thing instead of a positive thing.
 Men, if your wife says she is done, you can’t force her to have an orgasm.
-And don’t add pressure to your wife by making your fulfillment and worth as a man dependent on whether she sees fireworks – you will either end up with a wife that fakes it or hates sex.
+And don’t add pressure to your wife by making your fulfillment and worth as a man dependent on whether she sees fireworks.
+Otherwise you will either end up with a wife that fakes it or hates sex.
 You cannot make your wife orgasm, she has to want it.